The Lovelace Trust

 The Lovelace Trust is a small grant-giving educational trust for individuals and families with children under 25.

 Objects of the Trust:

-The next meeting will be 4th August 2022.
+The next meeting will be on 14th December 2023.
 Please submit your applications at least a week before the meeting.